 Buy when you leave

-The IMAS stores are full-fledged duty free stores and have the monopoly in the Juan Santa Maria airport in San Jose as well as in the Oduber international airport in Liberia.
+The IMAS stores are full-fledged duty-free stores and have a monopoly in the Juan Santa Maria airport in San Jose as well as in the Oduber international airport in Liberia.
 The IMAS stores offer liquor and perfume.

 How to save money on liquor

-Having said all the above, it is now time for you to learn that in Costa Rica, we do EVERYTHING different than anyone else.
+Having said all the above, it is now time for you to learn that in Costa Rica, we do EVERYTHING different than elsewhere.

 In those stores, each person of 21 years or older can purchase:

 I usually purchase a lot more than the 5 liters per person and I’ve never been stopped at customs.
 The customs agent couldn’t care less and will probably worry more about any additional luggage that you might carry than the number of bottles you bought.